aubreyjonescreatives/react-login-form-example/README.md

 * Note: They do not have an API key parameter.
 I stored my API in a .env file and then created a global const variable.
 I could then add this const variable to my API async await Netlify function

-## You Can Also Find the Deployed App Here:
+## You Can Also Find My Deployed App Here:

 ### https://react-front-end-meals-app.netlify.app/